hariactive/java-prep/README.md

   ##    How do you merge two sorted linked lists?
    ##   How do you implement binary search to find an element in a sorted array?
    ##   How do you print a binary tree in vertical order?

+   ### What is the difference between ArrayList and LinkedList in Java?

+    Explain the concept of method overloading and method overriding in Java.

+    What is the difference between an abstract class and an interface in Java?
+When would you use each?

+    Can you give an example of encapsulation in Java?

+    What is the difference between a checked and an unchecked exception in Java?

+    Explain the concept of static and non-static methods in Java.

+    What are the access modifiers in Java and what do they signify?

+    How does the Java garbage collector work?
+Explain the different generations in garbage collection.

+    What is the purpose of the transient keyword in Java?

+    How does the synchronized keyword work in Java?
+What is the significance of synchronized blocks?